rythmern02/liveness-vault/README.md

 ## 📜 License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-Built for the RootSTOCK (RSK) ecosystem.
+Built for the Rootstock (RSK) ecosystem.